ngVue/ngVue/README.md

 # the vue-component directive

-The `vue-component` directive wraps the vue component into an angular directive so the vue component will be created and initialized while the angular is compiling the templates.
+The `vue-component` directive wraps the vue component into an angular directive so that the vue component can be created and initialized while the angular is compiling the templates.

 At first an **Angular controller** needs creating to declare the view data like this: